Federated Transfer Learning with Differential Privacy

-For a single data set, the linear regression problem under central DP constraint has been studied in \cite{cai2019cost}.
-Suppose that we have $n$ i.i.d.~observations from the Gaussian linear model \eqref{eq:regression_model} with regression parameter $\beta^*$. \cite{cai2019cost} show that a noisy gradient descent algorithm achieves the minimax optimal rate of convergence up to poly-logarithmic factors, i.e.\ there exists an estimator $\hat{\beta}$ such that

-with high probability.
-However, their result requires that $n \gtrsim \{d\log(n)\}^{3/2}\log^{1/2}(1/\delta) \loglog(n)\epsilon^{-1}$ \cite[c.f.][Theorem 4.2]{cai2019cost} due to the projection step in each iteration.
-The dependence on~$d$ in this minimal sample size condition is unnecessary \cite[e.g.][]{varshney2022nearly}.
-In the following, we first modify the procedure in \cite{cai2019cost} using an idea of adaptive clipping \citep{liu2023near,varshney2022nearly} to improve the condition on the sample size for the task of private linear regression on a single data set, and then consider the FTL linear regression problem.
+For a single data set, the linear regression problem under the central DP constraint has been studied in \cite{cai2019cost}, where it is shown that a noisy gradient descent algorithm achieves the minimax optimal rate of convergence up to poly-logarithmic factors.
+However, their result requires that the sample size satisfies $n = \tilde{\Omega}(d^{3/2}/\epsilon)$ \cite[c.f.][Theorem 4.2]{cai2019cost} due to the projection step in each iteration.
+The dependence on~$d$ in this condition is somewhat unnatural since it requires more samples than necessary for the estimation error to diminish.
+In our study, we first modify the procedure in \cite{cai2019cost}, leveraging the idea of adaptive clipping \citep{liu2023near,varshney2022nearly} to relax the sample-size requirement for private linear regression on a single data set.